devanshithakar12/Azure-Vision-vs-GCP-Vision/README.md

 Steps
 * Click on the three lines to navigate to the drop down list.
 Click on APIs & Services -> Credentials.
 Click  + Create Credentials -> Service Account.
 Select a role -> Basic -> Owner.
 Once created, Click service account url -> Go to keys -> Add Key -> JSON.
 Save this file inside the directory.
 * Create a virtual env inside your preferred IDE.
 I am using VS Code.
-Once you are in the correct directory, opena terminal and run this command to create a virtual environment.
+Once you are in the correct directory, open a terminal and run this command to create a virtual environment.
     * python -m venv gcpdemo
     * gcpdemo/Scripts/activate
 * Install some libraries